kosamad/the-meadow-project/README.md

     ![info toast blog](documentation/final/toast-info.PNG)

 * Error: Alerts users to issues or problems that need attention.
 These messages have a red, warming colour associated to them.

+The code for toasts was adapted from the Cose Institute's Boutique Ado course material.

 </details>